zhaotingchen/meer21cm/DEVELOPING.md

 - make your changes
 - run the tests to make sure nothing breaks (see below).
 - stage the changes (GUI or `git add files_you_changed`).
 If you are using CLI and get lost, try `git status` to see what's going on.
-- run `git commit "message you want to insert"` or commit from GUI. `pre-commit` will run checks and files will be changed to conform to the *Black* code style.
+- run `git commit "message you want to insert"` or commit from GUI. `pre-commit` will run checks and files will be changed to conform to the *Black* code style if needed.
 - If changes have been made, stage these changes and run `git commit -m "message you want to insert"` again.
 - push to remote by running `git push -u origin new_branch_name`.
 If you have already pushed it before then ignore `-u`.
 - Go to the github repo and create a pull request. **MAKE SURE** you ask for a review and have it approved with all tests passed.
 Branch protection rules may not be in place and in no circumstance should you merge into main without asking.